 We are honored to able to conduct some of the first street theater performances since the beginning of the coronavirus pandemic.
 As part of the Six Pompes Summer Tour, we’ve been invited to perform on 17 July in Lausanne at the Théâtre de Verdure de l’Esplanade de Montbenon.
 We’ll be presenting (for the very first time) the French-language version of “Romeo, Romeo, Romeo.”

-The next day we’ll be giving two performances of “Kill Your Darlings” in La Chaux-de-Fonds (on 18 July).
+On 18 July we’ll be giving two performances of “Kill Your Darlings” in La Chaux-de-Fonds as part of the “Y s’passe un truc” programming series.

 Return to the stage